Authentic Art by Aboriginal Artists

 MARYANNE STURT, RINGER SOAK COMMUNITY

-Sitting on the floor (favoured painting position) surrounded by ochre etc. in office when we discovered a page on the Internet which we printed out it was the cover painting for a prestigious book on Aborigines titled “Unseen in Scene” and published in German and English.
+Sitting on the floor (favoured painting position) surrounded by ochre etc. in office when we discovered a page on the Internet which we printed out it was the cover painting for a prestigious book titled “Unseen in Scene” and published in German and English.
 Impressive!

 We put the page under the nose of the totally focused artist who merely commented “Yes, I’ve got that book” and handed back the sheet of paper.